elk-audio/elk-docs/embedded/building_plugins_for_elk.md

 JUCE can be used directly for building VST plugins for Elk, due to its new "headless" features.

 Observe that the build process still requires X11 headers to be available (and we have included these to our X-compilation SDK).
 The produced binary will then detect whether a display is available on the platform, and run as a headless plugin if not.
+Though it may still be useful to have an option in your plugin code to exclude the graphic editor and any large bitmap assets from the compilation to reduce bloat and binary size.

-The [ELK Audio OS builder](https://github.com/elk-audio/elk-audio-os-builder) docker image contains a preinstalled SDK for Raspberry Pi 4 and JUCE 8 installation.
+The [ELK Audio OS builder](https://github.com/elk-audio/elk-audio-os-builder) docker image contains a preinstalled SDK for Raspberry Pi 4 and a JUCE 8 installation.

 You can follow the instructions in the repository on how to install the docker image, run the container and build the AudioPlugin example.

-For other JUCE-based projects, the process should be pretty straightfoward:
+For other JUCE-based projects, the process should be pretty straightfoward following these steps:

-1. Make sure your JUCE project is using CMake and not Projucer for its build system
+1. Make sure your JUCE project is using CMake and not Projucer as its build system

 2. Make sure you are using the system-provided JUCE by using this line:
 ```